All Products

 Dataphin:MaxCompute physical table and field details

-This topic explains how to view details of physical tables and fields in MaxCompute.
+This topic describes how to view the details of physical tables and fields when the compute engine is MaxCompute.

 1. On the Dataphin home page, click Administration > Asset Checklist in the top menu bar.

-2. Click the Data Table tab, select the desired physical table, and click either the table name or the Actionsimage icon to open the object details page.
+2. Click the Data Table tab, select the target physical table, and click the name of the physical table or the image icon in the Actions column to open the object details page.

 Physical table details